datkala12/AccHub/README.md

 Website for selling, renting and buying account by using Solana payment

+# Description for each file

+* databse using SQL Server to run
+* TestAPI using SpringToolSuite4 to run
+* resources have our pitch deck, final presentation

 # HOW TO INSTALL

 First is our BE at [here](https://github.com/datkala12/AccHub/tree/main) or copy this link `https://github.com/datkala12/AccHub.git`